 Patients with no or only minor symptoms generally have a better prognosis than those with more severe symptoms.
 However the severity of symptoms does not necessarily correlate with the extent of cardiac involvement or the risk of sudden death.

 HYPERTROPHIC CARDIOMYOPATHY DIAGNOSIS

-Testing for hypertrophic cardiomyopathy may be performed because a person has a family history of the disease or because of a heart murmur, abnormal electrocardiogram (ECG or EKG), or new symptoms.
+Testing for hypertrophic cardiomyopathy may be performed because a person has a family history of the disease or because of a heart murmur, abnormal electrocardiogram (ECG or EKG), new symptoms, or an acute event such as syncope (loss of consciousness).
 The best first test for HCM is an ECG.
 However, an echocardiogram is required to confirm the diagnosis.
 Other tests may also be recommended after the echocardiogram, depending upon the person's symptoms, family history, and echocardiographic findings.

-Echocardiography — An echocardiogram uses ultrasound (high-frequency sound waves) to measure the thickness and motion of the ventricular walls, the size of the heart's chambers, the function of the heart valves (including the mitral valve), and flow of blood within the heart.
-Blood flow measurements help to diagnose any left ventricular outflow tract obstruction and can determine the magnitude of the extra pressure in the heart generated by obstruction.
+Echocardiography — An echocardiogram uses ultrasound (high-frequency sound waves) to measure the muscle thickness of the left ventricle and motion of the ventricular walls, the size of the heart's chambers, the function of the heart valves (including the mitral valve), and flow of blood within the heart.
+Blood flow measurements help to diagnose any left ventricular outflow tract obstruction, the presence and severity of mitral regurgitation, and can determine the magnitude of the extra pressure in the heart generated by obstruction.